Kotarski/Layout-Prototype-Boards/README.md

 You can also make your own schematic files using [this Schematic Design Tool](http://www-users.york.ac.uk/~dajp1/Temp/dasim.html) (Credit Dave Pearce, Department of Electronic Engineering, University of York).
 However, the Author notes that it is in development, and may change at short notice.

-Also note that not all components that are supported by the schematic tool are supported by this layout tool.
+Also note that not all components that are supported by the schematic tool are supported by this layout tool (see list above).

 # Sample Images